snapmotive/joylabs-backend-api/README.md

 ---

 *This documentation is maintained by the JoyLabs Backend Team*

+## Recent Updates

+- **Node.js 22 Migration**: The codebase has been updated to run on Node.js 22.
+See [Node.js 22 Migration Guide](docs/nodejs22-migration.md) for details.
+- **Square SDK v42**: Updated from v35.1.0 to v42.0.0.
+API property access patterns have been updated across the codebase.